langwatch/langwatch/langwatch_nlp/README.md

 # langwatch_nlp

-This service handles NLP tasks for LangWatch, such as the hierarchical topic clustering and sentiment analysis
+This service handles NLP tasks for LangWatch, such as the hierarchical topic clustering and sentiment analysis.